#1 Ranked Children’s Hospital by U.S. News & World Report

 It is diagnosed using several approaches including CT and MRI imaging scans.

 The usual treatment for anaplastic astrocytomas includes surgery and radiation, and in some cases chemotherapy.
-The pediatric neuro-oncology and pediatric neurosurgical specialists at Dana-Farber/Children’s Hospital Cancer Center offer:
+The pediatric neuro-oncology and pediatric neurosurgical specialists at Dana-Farber/Boston Children's offer: